henkbirkholz/draft-moskowitz-ecdsa-pki/draft-moskowitz-ecdsa-pki.md

      -text -noout
 openssl x509 -purpose -inform $format\
      -in $dir/certs/ca.cert.$format -inform $format
 ~~~~

-# The Intermediate level {#IntermediateLevel}
+# The Intermediate Level {#IntermediateLevel}

 ## Setting up the Intermediate Certificate Environment {#NextStep}

-The next part is to create the Intermediate pki environment.
+The next part is to create the Intermediate PKI environment.
 Modify the variables to suit your needs.

 ~~~~
 export dir=$cadir/intermediate